 How have the new speeding fines affected penalty points?

 Don’t forget that new speeding fines came into effect in 2017; the full details can be found here; essentially, before April 24 2017, the minimum penalty you could expect to receive for speeding was a £100 fine and 3 penalty points added to your licence.
+Now you can be expected to pay even more, which can bring about some nasty surprises if you aren’t in full control of your finances.

 But after April 24 2017, magistrates in England and Wales were directed to apply a Band C speeding fine for the most serious offenders – meaning you could receive up to 6 penalty points in one go!